 My race hit its biggest challenge in the miles after Gateway.
 Only a few miles out of Gateway my gut started making the most awful and uncomfortable noises.
 I was getting worrying signals that things were going south.
 I continued to push forward, there are few other options.
 I was fighting 'urges' and hoping against hope that I could get Melgeorge's to use the bathroom in the cabin, but that was A LOT of miles away.

 I stopped with Leah Gruhn on the trail for a minute, I shared my gut issues, she gave me some Tums to see if that might help me.
 I let Leah know she shouldn't wait for me, and a short while later, I ended up needing to make a trip into the woods, hoping for some relief.
 In the most G-rated terms, I can not recommend having the runs in the woods when it's sub-zero ... there is not one single good thing to say about this experience!
-The first step is to find a place with some kind of privacy, this is not strictly required, but a best practice.
+The first step is to find a place with some kind of privacy, this is not strictly required, but it is a best practice.
 Then you need to remove the top outer layers, remove the CamelBak, then remove a couple more layer to get to your bibs before you can get the business end of things accessible.
 Let us simply skip ahead to redressing process, which needs to be done quickly as you are losing tons of heat in these frigid temps, the clothes you took off were all damp with your sweat and they are now stiff as a board.
 Once you've got everything back on, your core temp has dropped and your fingers are starting to feel numb from the cold.
 It's time to get back on the bike and push hard to get your internal furnace heated up and pumping warm blood to your chilled fingers.
 I repeated this process two more times on the way to Melgorge's ... on the bright side, I was getting practiced and more efficient with each stop.

 |

-| 3oz pouch on the left & .5 liter (17 oz) refillable pouch on right |
+| 3oz pouch on the left & .5 liter (17 oz) refillable flask on right |

 Late in the afternoon, I was blown away to see two skiers pass me!
 They were skate skiing and able to climb so much faster than me pushing 80+ lbs of bike/gear up the hills.
 They were both packed lean and moving fast!
 Jump forward to Melgeorge's, I said I expected a new skier course record, but was told that both skiers dropped out after a crash before getting to the checkpoint.